CryptoManufaktur-io/central-proxy-docker/README.md

   - metrics.port=6060
 ```

-Promtail can be used on its own with servers with their own prometheus thats why they are in separate file.
-Just add promtail.yml to COMPOSE_FILE in `.env`
+Promtail can be used on its own with servers with their own prometheus, that's why it is in a separate file.
+To use promtail, add `promtail.yml` to `COMPOSE_FILE` in `.env`

 To work well with Eth Docker patterned repos, clone this repo into a directory named `traefik` and
 use `ext-network.yml` in the repos that are to interface with it.